gesdinet/bidla/README.md

 BIDLA
 =====

-Bidla is a PHP Tool for help developers to generate Changelog and Contributors files.
-Bidla reads your VCS log and generate a changelog/contributors file to include in your repository.
+Bidla is a PHP Tool for help developers to generates Changelog and Contributors files.
+Bidla reads your VCS log and generates a changelog/contributors file to include in your repository.

 INSTALLATION